2016 Events Archive

-Pilar Fatás Monforte belongs to the Spanish Museum Curators Body of the Spanish Ministry of Education, Culture and Sport.
-At the National Museum and Research Center of Altamira she is a leading member of the research team for the preventive conservation of the Cave of Altamira and its restricted public access regime.
+Pilar Fatás Monforte belongs to the Spanish Museum Curators Body of the Spanish Ministry of Education, Culture, and Sport.
+At the National Museum and Research Center of Altamira, she is a leading member of the research team for the preventive conservation of the Cave of Altamira and its restricted public access regime.
 In addition, she coordinates the Altamira Social Value Program, the museum’s public programs, including educational and communication activities, and its temporary exhibitions.
-She has also worked in international projects in Latin America as coordinator of the research project “Registration and National Inventory of the Archaeological Pre-ceramic Heritage and Rock Art of Paraguay” led by the Museum of Altamira, and as advisor to various projects in the Cultural Center of Spain in Mexico.
-She holds a Master of Arts in Cultural Heritage Management, Bachelor of Arts degrees in History of Art and in Sciences of Antiquity from the University of Zaragoza, and a Bachelor of Arts in Social and Cultural Anthropology from the UNED University.
+She has also worked on international projects in Latin America as coordinator of the research project “Registration and National Inventory of the Archaeological Pre-ceramic Heritage and Rock Art of Paraguay” led by the Museum of Altamira and as an advisor to various projects in the Cultural Center of Spain in Mexico.
+She holds a Master of Arts in Cultural Heritage Management, a Bachelor of Arts degree in History of Art and in Sciences of Antiquity from the University of Zaragoza, and a Bachelor of Arts in Social and Cultural Anthropology from the UNED University.

 In 1979 the Ministry of Culture of Spain acquired the ownership of the cave and created the National Museum and Research Center of Altamira to preserve and manage the cave.
 Since then, research and preventive conservation have been basic tools for the protection of the cave and its integral management.

-Altamira Cave management, research and preservation led by the Spanish Government and its specialists has made it a unique example on its own way, which is arousing the interest of other cultural prehistoric sites, governments and policymakers.
+Altamira Cave management, research, and preservation led by the Spanish Government and its specialists have made it a unique example in its own way, which is arousing the interest of other cultural prehistoric sites, governments, and policymakers.